 Among them is Pay As You Earn, available only to student borrowers who received loans directly from the government as of October 2007 and later.
-(The Obama administration wants to expand this to older loans in 2015.)
 Monthly payments are set at no more than 10 percent of discretionary income — and could be zero if wages are really low.
 After 20 years of payments, leftover debt is forgiven.

 Debt can be forgiven even faster — after only 10 years of payments — if student and parent borrowers work in public service, such as the military, health care, law enforcement or early childhood education.
-Some older borrowers with large federal loans are consolidating them, as a strategy to manage payments, says Mark Kantrowitz, publisher of Edvisors.com.
+Some older borrowers with large federal loans are consolidating them, as a strategy to manage payments, says Mark Kantrowitz, financial aid expert.
 By doing so, they can stretch payments over 25 or 30 years, reducing their monthly obligation, he says.

 Yet Uncle Sam is not so forgiving when borrowers default.
 After about 14 months with no payments, the government might tack on collection costs, garnish wages, seize tax refunds or retain up to 15 percent of Social Security benefits.
 Last year, 36,000 borrowers age 65 and up had their Social Security benefits cut because of student loans, a 500 percent increase since 2002.

 Twiselton says she is trying to work with her lenders, without much luck.
 "It's terrible that grandparents have to be stuck with something like this.
 We try to help our families," she says.